← Home

 PA CareerLink®, a proud partner of the American Job Center® network, provides a wide range of employment and career development services for job seekers and employers.

 Our workforce area is fortunate to have PA CareerLink® centers in each of the six counties we serve; Cameron, Clearfield, Elk, Jefferson, McKean and Potter as well as the DuBois Area.
 Stop by your local PA CareerLink® center for access to professional staff who will assist you, one-on-one, with your employment needs.
-We specialize in serving populations with barrier to employment.
+We specialize in serving populations with barriers to employment.

 PA CareerLink® is also Pennsylvania's job search website providing access to thousands of jobs across Pennsylvania, connecting employers and job seekers at no cost to the user.
 The PA CareerLink® website is available 24/7.
 Visit www.pacareerlink.pa.gov.